Welcome

-A brief note on upcoming events, updated 9th April 2024
+A brief note on news and upcoming events, updated 16 September 2024

-Our next Evening Meeting will be on Sunday 21st April 2024
+Our next Evening Observing Session will be on Sunday 6th October 2024.

 Please see the Events page for other dates and locations.